skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

  Next, we will utilize the recommendation model to explore embeddings.
 We will retrieve a movie in the embedding space since Object2Vec transforms user and movie IDs into embeddings as part of training process.
 We expect that similar movies should be close-by in the embedding space.
 You will be creating another Lambda function to find a nearest-neighbor of a given movie ID calling the endpoint of recommendation model we developed in the previous steps.

-1. First, we are going to transfer 2 dataset files to s3 bucket.
-Open Terminal on the SageMaker instance.
+1. First, we are going to transfer 2 dataset files to our s3 bucket.
+Open a Terminal on the SageMaker instance.
 See where to find the terminal in the following screenshot.

     ![SageMaker console4](images/notebook-instance4.jpg)

     Run the following command.
-Make sure to replace ```your-bucket-name``` with the bucket you created in the previous steps.
+Make sure to replace ```your-bucket-name``` with the bucket you created in the previous steps. *Note: you may recall ```rec-engine-workshop-yourname``` was a recommended bucket name*.

     ```
     cd SageMaker/recommendationEngine/Lab2\ -\ Introduction\ to\ Object2Vec/